jamisoncrawford/MetaVitals/index.md

 ## How to Use This Guide

-**Organization:** Each indicator corresponds to the tables and visualizations in *CNY Vitals Pro* and includes:
+**Organization:** Each indicator corresponds to tables and visualizations in *CNY Vitals Pro*, including:

 * Links to corresponding indicators in *CNY Vitals* and *CNY Vitals Pro*
 * Indicators are divided by two main categories: (1) Maps Page & (2) Profile Pages